Skip to main content

 If you work with multiple clients, connect your project management tool and build a skill that pulls the active campaign goals for a specific client and generates a structured editorial brief, with audience, tone, keywords, format and CTA, ready to share or assign.
 No more starting from a blank page for every new request.

-Try asking William: "Use @Asana to pull the active goals for Client X, then $BriefGenerator to create a brief for their next blog post."
+Example that you can ask William: "Use @Asana to pull the active goals for [client], then $Client brief generator to create a brief for their next blog post."

 ✍️ Apply your brand voice to any content, every time